yc5518/user-fontend/README.md

 # Things to be done
-1. Update user info function is not working properly on front-end.
+1. Update user info function is not working properly on front-end  -- With angular
-2. Could have a more beautiful layout
+2. Could have a more beautiful layout  --- With bootstrap